blue-systems-group/project.phonelab.doc/source/current.rst

 4. CPU Thermal Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+This experiment aims to study the thermal characteristics of smartphones.
+We
+monitor the temperature of your smartphones and attempt to detect bad choices
+made by Android that make the phones run hot.
+Our goal is to use this
+information to prevent phones from (unnecessarily) overheating and also improve
+battery life.

 **Contact**:
  | Guru Prasad Srinivasa and Scott Haseley (Advisor: Geoffrey Challen)
  | University at Buffalo